WFU-HPC/deac-docs/source/cluster-sla.rst

 Access to and use of DEAC Cluster resources is permitted for academic research and instructional activity only.
 The list of usage regulations below is not all encompassing; it is provided in an effort to promote awareness of acceptable use of the DEAC Cluster, and to ensure that the DEAC Cluster is used in an efficient, ethical, and lawful manner.
 If any user is unsure whether their usage, discovered actions, or observed behavior is acceptable on the DEAC Cluster, they should contact the HPC Team without hesitation.

 #.
 Users must :ref:`acknowledge the DEAC Cluster<sec.acknowledging>` for all findings, publications, manuscripts, posters, and/or oral presentations that result directly or indirectly from the use of its resources.
 #.
-All users shall adhere to the Information Systems :download:`Policy on Responsible and Ethical Use of Computing Resources <https://docs.google.com/document/d/1ERgJ0aIBqTr9UQr6Vy6dNvb0nsKyGOZi2p1_MTZl9YA/edit?usp=sharing>` while operating on the DEAC Cluster.
+Users shall adhere to the Information Systems :download:`Policy on Responsible and Ethical Use of Computing Resources <https://docs.google.com/document/d/1ERgJ0aIBqTr9UQr6Vy6dNvb0nsKyGOZi2p1_MTZl9YA/edit?usp=sharing>` while operating on the DEAC Cluster.
 Students are also governed by the Wake Forest University `Code of Conduct <https://studentconduct.wfu.edu/undergraduate-student-handbook/>`_ while using the DEAC Cluster.
 #.
 To ensure the integrity of all research conducted on the DEAC Cluster, all users shall adhere to the :download:`WFU Policy on Research Misconduct <https://drive.google.com/file/d/18plsm-LGN82EVe5f1Gld1vsGpFz687b3/view>` and follow the responsibilities and guidelines within.
 #.
 Use of DEAC Cluster resources for unauthorized commercial activities, for personal gain, cryptocurrency mining, or any illegal activities is prohibited.
 #.
 DEAC Cluster accounts are to be used only for the purpose for which they are authorized and are not to be used for non-DEAC Cluster related activities.